ArduPilot/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 5. Use a radio and calibrate the radio correctly (see :ref:`common-radio-control-calibration`).
 6. Configure a Emergency Stop Motors switch and test it (see :ref:`channel-7-and-8-options`).
-7. Do tune in low wind condition and normal weather (no rain and between 15°C and 25°C).
+7. Do tuning flights in low-wind condition and normal weather (no rain and between 15°C/59°F and 25°C/77°F).
-8. Practice STABILIZE flight in simulator or on low end drone first, you should be confident to be able to takeoff and land with you untuned aircraft.
+8. Practice STABILIZE flight in simulator or on a low-end drone first, you should be confident to be able to takeoff and land with your untuned aircraft.

-First flight
+First Flight
 ------------

 The first take off is the most dangerous time for any multirotor.
 Care must be taken to ensure the aircraft is not destroyed in the first seconds of flight and nobody is injured.